New puppy owners: What you need to know

-If you’re either about to get a puppy or have recently added one of these four-legged creatures to your family, you know that pet ownership is about more than just going for walks and playing in the backyard.
+If you’re either about to get a puppy or have recently added one of these four-legged creatures to your family, you know that pet ownership is about more than just using your dog travel crate in the car to go for exciting walks and playing in the backyard.
 Indeed, there is a dizzying array of things that new puppy owners should consider.

 While puppies are cute and cuddly, they require a lot of care, so it makes sense for you to know what it entails.
 What follows is a look at everything you need to know as a new puppy owner.

-Make Your Home Pet-Friendly: It’s critical that you ensure that your home is safe for your new puppy.
+It’s critical that you ensure that your home is safe for your new puppy.
 You can begin by getting rid of or relocating any plants or flowers that, if eaten, might prove harmful to your puppy.
-You should also obtain electrical cord protectors and remove things that a puppy might turn into a chew toy.
-As well, be sure to buy your puppy toys so that it uses those toys as opposed to your slippers or shoes.
+You should also obtain electrical cord protectors and remove things that a puppy might turn into a chew

-Visit the Vet: After your puppy settles in, you need to set up a veterinarian appointment.
+After your puppy settles in, you need to set up a veterinarian appointment and get your small dog crate ready.
 Your puppy’s vet will conduct tests and find out if there are any potential or existing problems that need to be monitored or acted upon.
 Vaccinations, spaying or neutering, and heart worm prevention efforts are just a few of the things you need to discuss with your puppy’s vet.
 Taking these proactive measures can pave the way towards a long, healthy life for your dog..

 have to be out for work or errands, you need to crate train your pet or restrict it in a specific location.